-Turning to the issue of DAC, the Acting RA determined that the Applicant’s initial decision to contract with Witt without competition was a noncompliant procurement, both under federal standards and the Applicant’s own guidance.
+Turning to the issue of DAC, the Acting RA determined that the Applicant’s initial decision to procure Witt without competition was noncompliant with both federal standards and the Applicant’s own guidance.
 It did not meet federal standards because the Applicant did not establish that a competitive procurement was not feasible or that any public exigency would not have permitted a delay from competitive selection.
 Moreover, the Applicant did not comply with its own procurement standards because it did not establish that non-competitive procurement was required to protect against loss of property or minimize a serious disruption in services, that it used as much competition as was practical under the circumstances, or that the contract was limited to a purchase necessary to alleviate the emergency.
-The Acting RA noted that, even if there had been an emergency that justified non-competitive procurement, this was a three-year contract and was not limited to meeting any exigency.
+The Acting RA noted that, even if there had been an emergency that justified non-competitive procurement, this was a three-year contract and was not limited to only emergencies.
 Finally, the Acting RA determined that the Applicant did not perform the required cost analysis for its contract with Witt.
-While it claimed to have reviewed the prices given from other HGAC vendor, it did not document this assertion, and, in any event, that was not a sufficient cost analysis.
+While it claimed to have reviewed the prices given from other HGAC vendors, it did not document this assertion, and, in any event, that was not a sufficient cost analysis.

-In light of these procurement violations, the Acting RA determined that FEMA had discretion to award costs that it determined to be reasonable through June 8, 2014.
+In light of these procurement deficiencies, the Acting RA determined that FEMA had discretion to award costs that it determined to be reasonable through June 8, 2014.
 The Acting RA determined that using a top rate of $155 per hour was appropriate, particularly where it provided the Applicant an opportunity to justify a higher rate.
-The Applicant’s only proffered justification was that Witt offered the same fee schedule to other HGAC members and through a GSA contract.
-The Acting RA explained that these facts could not establish that a higher rate was reasonable for market conditions for this particular disaster and location.
-For the individual who billed above $155 per hour, the Acting RA found that the Applicant had not demonstrated that such a rate was appropriate to the complexity of the work, the amount of time required to perform it, and the skill level required to perform the activities.
-Finally, with respect to travel-related DAC, the Acting RA found that these were indirect costs that could not be readily attributable to specific PWs.
-Thus, they were reimbursable as project management costs that FEMA already funded, and were not reimbursable as DAC.
+The Applicant’s only proffered justification was that Witt offered the same fee schedule to other HGAC members and to federal entities through a GSA contract.
+The Acting RA explained that these facts could not establish that a higher rate was reasonable for market conditions for this particular disaster and location, or was appropriate to the complexity of the work, the amount of time required to perform it, and the skill level of the people performing the activities.
+Finally, with respect to travel-related DAC, the Acting RA found that these were indirect costs that could not be readily attributable to specific PWs, and so were covered under the project management costs that FEMA already funded, and were not reimbursable as DAC.

 Accordingly, the Acting RA denied the Applicant’s first appeal on all of the issues raised.

-The Applicant filed a second appeal in a letter dated March 1, 2017.
-It first states that, when formulating the SOW for PW 1438, FEMA would submit a draft SOW for the PW, and then give the Applicant five working days to review the SOW and propose any corrections and revisions, which would then be incorporated into a new SOW.
-It argues that this timeline was unreasonable and it decided to interrupt this process so that it could begin construction.
-It states that, when Version 3 of the PW was obligated, it still was not confident that the SOW was correct, and claims that was why it decided to commission an architectural firm.
+The Applicant filed a second appeal in a letter dated April 13, 2017.
+It first states that, when formulating the SOW for PW 575, FEMA would submit a draft formulated for the PW, and then give the Applicant five working days to review the SOW and propose any corrections and revisions, which would then be incorporated into a new SOW.
+It argues that this timeline was unattainable and it decided to interrupt this process so that it could begin construction.
+It states that, when PW Version 3 was obligated, it still was not confident that the SOW was correct, and claims that was why it decided to commission an architectural firm.
 It argues that it submitted its 2014 request for a revision as soon as the firm completed its review.

-Concerning the Acting RA’s determination that DAC incurred after June 8, 2014, was ineligible, the Applicant asserts that the first appeal decision suggests that a contracting term beyond three years should be disallowed, and argues that it is unreasonable to expect that the need for disaster recovery services would not extend beyond that time.
-It then argues that it was irrelevant that Modification No. 1, with an effective date of May 31, 2013, was not executed until January 15, 2016, because both parties intended to continue their relationship through 2016.
+Concerning the Acting RA’s determination that DAC incurred after June 8, 2014, was ineligible because there was no DAC contract in place after that date, the Applicant characterizes the first appeal decision as stating that a contracting term beyond three years is not allowed, and argues that this is unreasonable.
+It then argues that it was irrelevant that Modification No. 1, with an effective date of June 1, 2013, was not executed until January 15, 2016, because both parties intended to continue their relationship through 2016.
 It argues that the work and rates were the same before and after June 8, 2014, making it reasonable.
+It asserts that the RA’s decision that noncompliant procurement renders costs ineligible is prejudicial and punitive.
 It notes that FEMA has awarded costs notwithstanding noncompliant procurement in other instances.

 The Applicant also argues that, because Witt’s rates were the same or lower than the rates in its GSA contract, the Acting RA should not have applied a $155 per hour rate when awarding reasonable costs.
-It states that it was unreasonable for such a fixed cap to be applied to all disasters and argues that, under the circumstances, it acted reasonably.
+It states that it was unreasonable for such a fixed cap to be applied to all disasters and argues that, under the circumstances, it acted reasonably in procuring Witt’s services.
 Finally, with respect to travel costs, the Applicant argues that it was reasonable to take Witt’s employee’s travel expenses and divide them proportionally among the PWs that that individual worked on.
-It reiterates the argument it previously raised that this method is allowable under federal regulations and reasonable.
+It reiterates the argument it previously raised that this method is reasonable and allowable under federal regulations.

-The Applicant’s request for an increase to the capped funding for its improved project can be separated into two categories.
-The first seeks $6,465,011.13 for items of work not included in PW 1438’s SOW, or higher costs for items that were included in the SOW, as well as the cost of the review by its architectural firm.
-The second relates to requested cost adjustments in PW 1438’s CEF factors in the total amount of $7,600,882.36.
+The Applicant’s request for an increase to the capped funding for its improved project can be separated into two parts.
+The first relates to its request for items of work not included in PW 575’s SOW, consisting of $1,027,527.28 in construction costs and $12,318.75 for a review by its architectural firm, for a total of $1,039,846.03.
+The second relates to requested cost adjustments in PW 575’s CEF in the total amount of $459,322.28.